HarshitKaushik/java-cheat-sheet/README.md

     }
 }

-//Abstract class can contain instance and static variables
+// Abstract class can contain the instance and static variables.

 public abstract class AbstractClassExample {